Vince Dunn Game Preview: Kraken vs. Avalanche

 Dunn Season Stats Insights

-- In 13 games this season, Dunn has averaged 24:10 on the ice, while putting up a plus-minus of -6.
+- In 15 games this season, Dunn has averaged 24:10 on the ice, while putting up a plus-minus rating of -7.

-- In two of 13 games this season, Dunn has scored a goal, but he's yet to produce two or more goals in the same contest.
+- Dunn has a goal in two of 15 games this season, but has to post a multi-goal effort.

-- In seven of 13 games this season, Dunn has registered a point, including two games with two or more points.
+- Dunn has a point in nine games this year (out of 15), including multiple points three times.

-- Dunn has had an assist in a game six times this year over 13 games played, with multiple assists in two games.
+- Dunn has an assist in eight of 15 games this year, with multiple assists on three occasions.

-- Dunn's odds on his points prop carry an implied probability of 51.2% that he hits the over.
+- Dunn's implied probability to go over his point total is 54.1% based on the odds.

 Sign up for Underdog fantasy today.